promagen/devops-gui/README.md

 Be faster thanks clicking!

 ### Devops-Gui
-the first version of apicra tool, just for testing This project is using apicra-devops scripts https://github.com/apicra/devops
+the first version of apicra tool, just for testing web interface and terminal console This project is using apicra-devops scripts to execute in console on many platform: Windows, Linux, iOS

+https://github.com/apicra/devops

 ### DevOpsTerminal